cpuncekar/MAT-Holdings-Inc-Website-Landing-Page-Redesign/README.md

 - Layer in SEO optimization, analytics, and performance tuning
 - Create a unified design system for consistent branding across all pages

+## Issues with AI/ what it is Good For
+- AI is great to get ideas out there and experiment
+- AI is great for landing pages and or a splash advertisment page
+- AI does take some time to tweak and make updates
+- AI is not a magic bullet
 ---

 ## ⚡ Final Notes